sbw986/WB_Program_Generator/README.md

-# Wirebonder Automation #
+# WB Program Generator #

 This script generates a program that can be use on a K&S 8028 wirebonder for automated bonding.
-The script also generates a wirebond diagram.
+The script also generates a wire bonding diagram.

 ### REQUIRED FILES ###